curityio/mcp-authorization-secured-api/clients/DEBUGGING.md

 # Debugging MCP Connections

 To debug MCP and OAuth messages, an HTTP proxy tool like [mitmproxy](https://mitmproxy.org/) can be very useful.\
-The proxy can capture both browser and non-browser requests.
+The proxy can capture all details of both browser and non-browser requests and visualize them.

 ![HTTP Proxy Capture](../images/http-proxy-capture.png)